Category Archives: Former Monarchies

 Elisabeth of Valois was the third of the four wives of King Philip II of Spain, son of Carlos I, King of Spain/Charles V, Holy Roman Emperor and Isabella of Portugal.
 Born on April 2, 1545, at the Château de Fontainebleau in Fontainebleau, France, Elisabeth was the eldest of the four daughters and the second of the ten children of Henri II, King of France and Catherine de’Medici.

-Elisabeth had nine siblings but only six survived childhood:
+Elisabeth had nine siblings, but only six survived childhood:

-Elisabeth grew up with her elder brother, the future François II, King of France, a year older than Elizabeth, and François’ fiancée Mary, Queen of Scots, who was three years older.
-In July 1548, the Scottish Parliament had approved Mary’s marriage to François and in August 1548, five-year-old Mary, Queen of Scots set sail for France where she would be raised with her future husband.
+Elisabeth grew up with her elder brother, the future François II, King of France, a year older than Elizabeth, and François’ fiancée, Mary, Queen of Scots, who was three years older.
+In July 1548, the Scottish Parliament had approved Mary’s marriage to François, and in August 1548, five-year-old Mary, Queen of Scots set sail for France where she would be raised with her future husband.
 She would not return to Scotland for thirteen years, after the death of François, whom she married in 1558.
 Elisabeth shared a bedroom with Mary and had to give precedence to Mary because she was already a crowned queen.
 Elisabeth and Mary remained close through their correspondence for the rest of their lives.

 In 1551, when Elisabeth was six years old, her father Henri II began negotiations for a marriage to the Protestant 13-year-old King Edward VI of England.
 Pope Julius III said he would excommunicate Henri II and Elisabeth if the marriage occurred.
-Despite this, Henri II continued with the marriage negotiations and agreed upon a dowry.
+Despite this, Henri II continued the marriage negotiations and agreed upon a dowry.
 However, King Edward VI died in 1553.

 King Philip II of Spain; Credit – Wikipedia